 Everyone says they need a vacation – a getaway from their busy lives to take some time to sit, relax and enjoy.
 You can do just that at the beautiful and scenic Georgian Hills Vineyards nestled in the heart of the Blue Mountains and Beaver Valley just outside of Ravenna.
 Off the beaten path, surrounded by the gorgeous countryside, come, spend an afternoon soaking up the sun on their lovely patio while taking in the stunning views of the vineyard and fields that surround it all while you sip on some of their delicious and award winning wines and ciders.
 Sound like the perfect summer afternoon?
-Partner of Georgian Hills Vineyards Robert Ketchin couldn’t agree more, and neither can we.
+Partner of Georgian Hills Vineyards Robert Ketchin couldn’t agree more, and neither can I.

 Georgian Hills is very well known for their cool-climate wines.
 Georgian Hills is farther north than many Ontario wineries for example those in Niagara, therefore they do have a bit of a different climate: cooler nights and a shorter growing season.
 However, Georgian Hills is also within what Robert called a ‘micro climate’.
 Because of the Georgian Bay and the steep hillsides surrounding the vineyard from the Niagara Escarpment in the Beaver Valley they are somewhat protected making it a great place to grow fruits even with the cooler temperatures.
 These conditions are prime for heartier varieties of grapes such as Seyval Blanc, Vidal Blanc, Gamay Noir, Pinot Noir and Maréchal Foch which make wonderful cool-climate wines.
 “Our wines are elegant,’ Robert tells me, “they’re beautifully vibrant, they’ve got a little bit of acidity to lift the wines.
 Slightly less alcohol because we don’t have so much heat but that gives us a delicate balance of fine wine”.